 Your recipients can also opt-out of receiving text messages from you at any time by texting in words “STOP,” “QUIT,” “UNSUBSCRIBE,” “OPT-OUT,” or “CANCEL.”
 It’s important to make opt-out easy.
 The message carrier will see these messages and stop any messages from going out to that customer.

 Mogli has an opt-out backup using standard Salesforce automation.
 This automation checks a box on Contact, Lead, or any other Object Record called the Mogli Opt-Out Checkbox, effectively blocking any text messages in Salesforce from being sent to that Contact, Lead, or other Object.
 For a more in-depth explanation and step-by-step instructions of the Mogli Opt-out automation, see our User Guide.

 What’s up with WhatsApp?

-If your recipients live within the United States, just as with SMS, you need to be compliant with TCPA, CAN-SPAM, and state-specific laws.
+If your recipients live within the United States, just as with SMS, you need to comply with TCPA, CAN-SPAM, and state-specific laws.
 WhatsApp allows you to initiate text conversations only by sending transactional messages using pre-approved templates.
 If a recipient replies or starts a conversation with you, this “Customer Service Window” is a 24-hour window in which you may continue the conversation.

 During this time, you’re able to deploy automated Mogli conversations you’ve configured within Salesforce.
 You still must clearly state how someone can access a human agent for further assistance.
-If 24 hours pass without receiving a text message from that recipient, you must return to your message templates to try to reopen communication.
+If 24 hours pass without receiving a text message from that recipient, you must return to your message templates to reopen communication.